A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Building Intuition

 \subsection{Some initial intuition}

-We begin with the example in Row 19 of Table~\ref{tab:intuition}.
-This example illustrates a hypergraph which should ``intuitively" have some homology in dimension 2.
-Consider the hypergraph that consists of the four 3-edges (2-faces) of the tetrahedron, together with a 5-edge containing all 4 vertices of the tetrahedron plus 1 additional vertex.
+We begin with the example in Row 19 of Table~\ref{tab:intuition} presented to us by Peter Bubenik.
+He posited that this example illustrates a hypergraph that should ``intuitively" have some homology in dimension 2.
+The hypergraph consists of the four 3-edges (2-faces) of a tetrahedron, together with a 5-edge containing all 4 vertices of the tetrahedron plus 1 additional vertex.
 One could consider this as a solid sphere (representing the 5-edge) with a tetrahedral void inside, which should have homology in dimension 2.
-Of course, the closure of this hypergraph is just the 4-dimensional simplex which has only $\betti{\Delta}{0}=1$ and no higher-dimensional homology.
-The relative barycentric homology of this example is also trivial as there is only one toplex.
+Of course, the upper closure of this hypergraph is just the 4-dimensional simplex which has only $\betti{\Delta}{0}=1$ and no higher-dimensional homology.
+The ResBS of this example is also trivial as there is only one toplex.
 It is interesting that $\betti{rel}{3}=5$, so somehow quotienting by all of the missing sub-edges (of which there are many!) results in five 3-dimensional voids.
 But this is difficult to visualize.
 We also see in the table that $\betti{pol}{3}=1$\footnote{The generator is $\{abce, abde, acde, bcde, abc\bar{e}, abd\bar{e}, acd\bar{e}, bcd\bar{e}\}$ which is all 2-faces in $abcd$ union $e$ and all 2-faces in $abcd$ union $\bar{e}$}.
-Embedded homology is the only homology theory, of the ones we computed\footnote{We did not compute path, magnitude, or chromatic homology for this example.}, that aligns with the intuition that $\betti{emb}{2}=1$.
+Embedded homology is the only homology theory computed here that aligns with the intuition that $\betti{emb}{2}=1$.
 We will come back to this example when we talk about adding sub-edges and super-edges.